The best team doesn't always win the Super Bowl. That doesn't fit the neat and tidy narrative we want in sports, but it happens.

 The best candidate for that long playoff run this season might be the San Francisco 49ers.

-Crabtree returned from a torn Achilles tendon, played most of San Francisco's snaps in his season debut and looked good on a 60-yard catch.
-He had only two catches Sunday, but that's fine.
+Crabtree returned from a torn Achilles tendon, played most of San Francisco's snaps in his season debut and looked pretty good on a 60-yard catch.
+He only had two catches on the day, but that's fine.
 He has a month to work himself back to his normal form.

 The 49ers haven't been whole all season.
 The receiver spot opposite Anquan Boldin has been a hindrance to the passing game.
 Boldin is far better suited as a secondary weapon.
 Outside linebacker Aldon Smith missed five games with his personal issues, but is back and had two sacks against Washington last week.